Coding Speech through Vocal Tract Kinematics: Methods

 \subsection{Dataset}

-For training the vocoder, we use LibriTTS-R \cite{koizumi2023librittsr}, an enhanced version of LibriTTS \cite{zen2019libritts}.
-The dataset is comprised of 585 hours of reading audiobooks ((555, 15, 15) hours for (train, dev, test) sets).
+For training the vocoder and speaker encoder, we use LibriTTS-R \cite{koizumi2023librittsr}, an enhanced version of LibriTTS \cite{zen2019libritts}.
+The dataset is comprised of 585 hours of reading audiobooks (555 hours for training).
 The original 24K Hz audio is downsampled to 16K Hz.
 We use VCTK \cite{veaux2017vctk} to further evaluate the generalizability of the model to a broader range of speakers and accents.
-The entire VCTK dataset is not included in the training set and is only used for evaluation.
+The entire VCTK dataset is unseen during training and only used for evaluation.

-Note that only the FFN in the speaker identity encoding and the vocoder are updated in the large-scale training (orange modules in Fig. \ref{fig:pipeline}), and the rest of the pipeline remains fixed while training.
+Note that the FFN in the speaker identity encoding and the HiFi-GAN vocoder are the only trainable modules (orange modules in Fig. \ref{fig:pipeline}), and the rest of the pipeline remains fixed while training.
 More details of implementation and training are in Appendix B.1-7.